 Comparisons: A similar looking plant but taller, and whose flowers have a green calyx is Purple Giant Hyssop, A. scrophulariifolia.

 Above: The inflorescence.
 Flowers open in various spots around the spike, not from the bottom to the top.
-Each flower is subtended by a small green bract.
+Each flower cluster is subtended by a small green bract.
 Drawing from Britton, N.L., and A. Brown.
 1913.
 An illustrated flora of the northern United States, Canada and the British Possessions.
 3 vols.
 Charles Scribner's Sons, New York.

 Below: 1st photo - an example of an interrupted inflorescence.
 2nd photo - upper stem leaves are smaller and have sharp coarse teeth rather than the rounded teeth of the lower leaves.
 3rd photo - the fibrous root system.

 Below: 1st photo - The top side of a large lower leaf showing more rounded teeth.
 Note the prominent veining on both sides.
 2nd photo - the whitish underside of the leaf.